 We purchase a significant amount of our equipment from a limited number of manufacturers.
-Termination of one or more of our relationships with any of these manufacturers could have a material adverse effect on our business as we may be unable to obtain adequate or timely rental and sales equipment.
+Termination of one or more of our relationships with any of these manufacturers could have a material adverse effect on our business.

 Currently, we purchase most of our rental and sales equipment from leading, nationally-known original equipment manufacturers ("OEMs").
 In 2001, we purchased 66.5% of our rental and sales equipment from six manufacturers.
 Although we believe that we have alternative sources of supply for the rental and sales equipment we purchase in each of our principal product categories, termination of one or more of our relationships with any of these major suppliers could have a material adverse effect on our business, financial condition or results of operation if were unable to obtain adequate or timely rental and sales equipment.